fryagbye/tinderboxwithquarto/README.md

 In Quarto, labeled diagrams, tables, etc. can be mutually quoted.
 Automatically (or manually) collect some labels in the **Tinderbox** file at the bottom of the **Reference List** note.[^regrex]

-Convert it to a quoteable title (citation name starting with @) and create a note for the corresponding part. **Tinderbox**'s **Ziplink** function [^ziplink] is a function for easily pasting links to notebooks.
+Convert it to a quotable title (citation name starting with @) and create a note for the corresponding part. **Tinderbox**'s **Ziplink** function [^ziplink] is a function for easily pasting links to notebooks.
 It is diverted to make it easy to enter the quoted name.
-This makes it relatively easy to find and enter the quoted label even if the number increases.。
+This makes it relatively easy to find and enter the quoted label even if the number increases.

 [^regrex]: The diagrams and tables are extracted in regular expressions.